stonepros/stone/doc/dev/stone_krb_auth.rst

         */admin@MYDOMAIN.COM     *

     d.
-Create a simple 'user principal' (same steps as by *The 'Ceph side' of the things*; 4a):  ::
+Create a simple 'user principal' (same steps as by *The 'Stone side' of the things*; 4a):  ::

         kadmin.local:  addprinc johndoe